 - Edits: Since photos are essentially the entire basis of Instagram, you’ll only want to post the best.
 There are a few simple edits that can spruce up all of your photos, check ’em out here.

 - Filters: Selecting a “signature filter” can give your images a cohesive, on-brand feel.
 Sure, Instagram offers more than a few, but using other filters can make your images stand out in a sea of Clarendon and Valencia.
-If you find a look in PicMonkey that’s oh-so you, save it as a custom effect and apply it to all of your images on the quick.

 - Watermarks: A watermark is essentially a logo you layer onto all of your images, and lets others know where the images came from.
 There are pros and cons (and more than a few opinions) on whether and how watermarks should be used, but ultimately it’s up to you.